colejarczyk/doc/api/level.rst

 .. note::

     There may be legacy key names in the object returned (``id``, ``customersCount``).
-    These are deprecated and can be removed without further notice.
+    These are deprecated and may be removed without further notice.
 Please don't use them in new applications.

 Get level's photo
 -----------------

-To get level's photo you need to call the ``/api/level/<level>/photo`` endpoint with the ``GET`` method.
+To get a level's photo, you need to call the ``/api/level/<level>/photo`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^